 Issues regarding children with Dyslexia

 Dyslexia is the name given to children or adults who experience difficulty with learning to read.
-Often they perform quite well in other learning areas for some time but eventually the dyslexic problem will have an effect on their overall learning.
+Often they perform quite well in other learning areas for some time but eventually the dyslexic problem they have will effect on their overall learning.
 Dyslexic children tend to spell words in a peculiar way with letters back to front or in the wrong sequence.
 They often know which letters to write but they will place them in the wrong order................. e.g. English - Engilsh does - dose when - wehn

 Children who suffer from dyslexia struggle with learning to read and spell, affecting their confidence in some learning areas because of their inability, often comparing with others their own age.
 It can be made worse for them by people who do not understand the condition and believe these children are lazy, unwilling to learn or plain stupid which of course is not correct.

-If you have a child with a severe case of dyslexia it will take time to resolve and you will need to be patient, understanding, persistent and loving.
-Reading and spelling will eventually come in most cases, although sometimes it will be slow for the rest of ones life.
+If you have a child with a severe case of dyslexia it will take time to resolve, you will need to be patient, understanding, persistent and loving.
+Reading and spelling will eventually come in most cases, although sometimes it will be slow progress for the rest of ones life.
 But it is better to be slow and have the ability to read, than not able to read at all.

 http://www.dyslexia-inst.org.uk/ The Dyslexia Institute (DI) is an educational charity, founded in 1972, for the assessment and teaching of people with dyslexia and for the training of teachers.
 It has grown to become the only national dyslexia teaching organization in the world.
 The DI puts a high priority on research into ways of improving the effectiveness of its teaching, and on the development of teaching materials.
 The DI Guild is the DI's professional body with open membership.
 It welcomes individuals with an interest in dyslexia.
 The Dyslexia Institute, 133 Gresham Road, Staines, MIDDX, TW18 2AJ, UK, Phone 01784 463851, Fax 01784 460747